Boxfort/bigd-airbnb/README.md

 This project is a website which uses listing data taken from AirBnB and allows for the plotting of pins and of heatmaps which can be waited by a number of properties.
 Two cities may also be compared on things such as average price or satisfaction.

+All of the datasets which were used can be found [here.](http://tomslee.net/airbnb-data-collection-get-the-data)

 ## Requirements

 * Python 2.7